It’s no secret that admission to medical school can be competitive. You’re likely pretty familiar with the basic requirements like:

 The idea of pursuing medical research experience can seem intimidating on the surface.
 “A lot of students worry that you have to have a publication, you have to be first author, or you have to do a poster presentation,” Dr. Gray says.
 “None of that is really true.”

-While MD/PhD programs do often emphasize research involvement, most medical schools don’t expect this type of experience from their applicants.
-But if you have any interest in working with medical research in the future, it can serve as a compelling component of your application that may help you stand out to admissions committees.
+While MD/PhD programs do often emphasize research involvement, most medical schools don’t expect research experience from their applicants.
+However, if working with medical research is a consideration for you, it can serve as a compelling component of your application that may help you stand out to admissions committees.

 It’s also helpful to note that seeking out these opportunities early on will help you build a foundation for strong medical research skills, bolstering your residency applications in the future.